Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Introduction

-Based on the above observations, we propose DeSAP, a Decoupled Similarity-Aware Pruning method that enables fine-grained, task-guided token pruning within the visual encoder.
+Based on the above observations, we propose DeSAP, a Decoupled Similarity-Aware Pruning method that enables fine-grained, task-guided visual token pruning before LLM decoding.
 DeSAP decomposes the final-layer visual feature into residual and attention components to decouple local details from global semantic proxies, and leverages fine-grained cross-modal alignment between the attention and text tokens to derive decoupled similarity as a reliable task cue.
-Combined with visual salient semantic cues from [CLS] attention, DeSAP performs token pruning under the joint guidance of both visual and task-related signals, mitigating representational collapse from both sides while preserving key information, enabling robust token pruning even under aggressive pruning ratios.
-The main contributions of this work are summarized as follows:

-\begin{itemize} \item We present an in-depth empirical analysis of existing token pruning paradigms and introduce a novel perspective on visual encoder-side pruning by decoupling the visual features into residual and attention components, revealing decoupled attention's potential for preserving local details.
+Combined with visual salient semantic cues, DeSAP performs token pruning under the joint guidance of both visual and task-related signals, mitigating representational collapse from both sides while preserving key information, enabling robust token pruning even under aggressive pruning ratios.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We present an in-depth empirical analysis of existing token pruning paradigms and introduce a novel perspective on visual encoder-side pruning by decoupling the visual features into residual and attention components, revealing decoupled attention's potential for preserving local details.

-\item We propose DeSAP, a Decoupled Similarity-Aware Pruning method that leverages decoupled attention to derive precise task cues via fine-grained cross-modal alignment with text tokens, and integrates them with visual cues to enable robust token pruning within the visual encoder.
+\item We propose DeSAP, a Decoupled Similarity-Aware Pruning method that leverages decoupled attention to derive precise task cues via fine-grained cross-modal alignment with text tokens, and integrates them with visual cues to enable robust token pruning before LLM decoding.

-\item Extensive experiments on 10 benchmarks show that DeSAP consistently outperforms SOTA methods, achieving a 10$\times$ reduction in FLOPs and a 2.3$\times$ prefill speedup on LLaVA-1.5-7B while retaining only 11.1\% of visual tokens and maintaining 98.1\% of the original performance. \end{itemize}
+\item Extensive experiments on 8 benchmarks show that DeSAP consistently outperforms SOTA methods, achieving a 9$\times$ reduction in FLOPs and a 2.3$\times$ prefill speedup on LLaVA-1.5-7B while retaining only 11.1\% of visual tokens and maintaining 98.1\% of the original performance. \end{itemize}